-A diverse, energetic port city sitting on the Italian-Slovenian border, Trieste is at once deeply Italian and enticingly international.
+A diverse, energetic port city sitting on the Italian-Slovenian border, Trieste is at once profoundly Italian and enticingly international.
 It is also the gateway to the Friuli wine region.
-Part of Austria until 1920, the city still retains much of its central-European flavor in its stoic city monuments, hearty cuisine and enterprising spirit.
+Part of Austria until 1920, the city still retains much of its central-European flavor in its stoic city monuments, hearty cuisine, and enterprising spirit.
 Even the language is different; here, people speak a dialect called Triestine, and some people still speak Slovenian.

 Today Trieste is the capital of Friuli-Venezia Giulia and also serves as an important commercial and leisure port on the Adriatic Sea.
 Hemmed in by the glistening blue of the Adriatic and the lush green of the hillsides that rise just beyond the city center, Trieste enjoys an enviable setting that has made it popular with visitors from across Europe.
-Its history is visible in its Roman ruins, ancient narrow streets and imposing castles; yet the city is also confidently modern, with a glib yacht port and stately boulevards.
+Its history is visible in its Roman ruins, ancient narrow streets, and imposing castles, yet the city is also confidently modern, with a glib yacht port and stately boulevards.

 Gastronomy & Wine

 Friuli wine has made impressive strides over the past few decades, overcoming the destruction suffered in the World Wars to become a reference in Italian white wines.
 History, it must be said, was on Friuli’s side.
-For centuries, this had been a favorite destination of Austrian nobles, and noble varieties like Chardonnay, Sauvignon Blanc, Riesling, Gewürztraminer, Pinot Blanc and Pinot Grigio thrived here alongside a diverse array of native grapes.
+For centuries, this had been a favorite destination of Austrian nobles, and noble varieties like Chardonnay, Sauvignon Blanc, Riesling, Gewürztraminer, Pinot Blanc, and Pinot Grigio thrived here alongside a diverse array of native grapes.
 In its modern wine Renaissance, producers drew on the traditions of centuries past even as they embraced new technologies, becoming some of the first to use stainless steel fermentation tanks to produce more elegant white wines.

 The DOC Carso, known for dry white and red wines, lies just beyond the borders of Trieste and keeps city restaurants stocked with its blends of Merlot, Cabernet Franc, Cabernet Sauvignon, Terrano and Refosco dal Peduncolo Rosso; and Chardonnay, Malvasia Istriana, Pinot Grigio, Traminer, Sauvignon Blanc and Vitovska.